Documentation

 Notifications

-Get alerted when something needs your attention.
+Get alerted when something needs your attention through email, SMS, or webhooks.

 Email alerts